AW1534/BetterEventSystem/README.md

 ```

 There are other things you can do with events, I will create more detailed docs on readthedocs soon.
-The code is pretty self explanitory, so check out the [github](https://github.com/AW1534/BetterEventSystem)!
+The code is pretty self explanatory, so check out the [github](https://github.com/AW1534/BetterEventSystem)!